-The national social work honor society, Phi Alpha, recently recognized Robin Walters-Powell, assistant professor and chair of the social work program, with the Phi Alpha Outstanding Adviser of the Year Award for her dedication and service as adviser.
-Members of UF’s Eta Theta Chapter of Phi Alpha submitted an application for this award.
+The national social work honor society, Phi Alpha, recently recognized Robin Walters-Powell, assistant professor and chair of the Social Work Program, with the Phi Alpha Outstanding Adviser of the Year Award for her dedication and service as adviser, as nominated by the student members of UF’s Eta Theta Chapter of Phi Alpha.

-Initiations for Phi Alpha Honor Society occur in December and April with a pinning and rose ceremony for new inductees.
+Initiations for Phi Alpha Honor Society occur in December and April with a pinning and induction ceremony for new inductees.

 - Declared social work as a major

 - Achieved junior status

 - Completed nine semester hours of required social work courses

 - Achieved an overall grade point average of 3.0

 - Achieved a 3.25 grade point average in required social work courses

 - Received formal acceptance into the Social Work Program